Est. 2025 · A Game by Arcturus Digital Consulting

 Fallacy Dash

-The bar is low.
-The opportunity is significant.
-And the Online Safety Act has created statutory pull toward exactly this kind of provision — without anyone yet delivering something children will actually use.
+The Online Safety Act has created statutory pull toward exactly this kind of provision — without anyone yet delivering something children will voluntarily engage with.
+That's the gap.

 WHAT EXISTS NOW